 We make it so easy for people to get into the game bird business.
-We sell people chicks, and tell them on to raise the birds.
-Its part of our (and many other game bird farms) business model to get others into business.
-And if we didn’t sell others their chicks, there still are 100’s of other farms that would.
+We sell people chicks and tell them to raise the birds.
+It's part of our (and many other game bird farms) business model to get others into the business.
+And if we didn’t sell others their chicks, there still are hundreds other farms that would.

 But many of the very people we assist in getting into business, become our competitors.

 Preserves often tell me that their #1 expense is buying birds.
-Obviously preserves want well feathered, weather conditioned, fully mature birds.
-Preserves know that we and other long standing game bird producers can supply what they want.
+Obviously, preserves want well-feathered, weather conditioned, fully mature birds.
+Preserves know that we and other long-standing game bird producers can supply what they want.
 But it’s common for a new supplier (one that we helped get into the business) to approach our established preserve customers with an offer to sell birds at a reduced price.
-As one of these new producers explained to me once, why would a preserve even talk to him about buying birds except if the price was lower.
-He went on to explain that the preserves are happy with MacFarlane’s birds – and there is no entry point for a new supplier except for price.
+As one of these new producers explained to me once, why would a preserve even talk to him about buying birds except if the price was lower?
+He went on to explain that the preserves are happy with MacFarlane’s birds – and there is no entry point for a new supplier except for the price.

 I spoke to a new producer last week – both he and his wife have full time jobs outside of their game bird venture.
 He has no hired help whatsoever.
 He buys his chicks from an established game bird farm (one with a good genetic line of pheasants – well established).
 He buys his feed from the feed company most well known in our area.
 His pens are built on specs well known in our industry.
 And he is selling his mature pheasants at $1.50 less per bird than we are.
 And he told me he is making a profit.
 I asked if he included any labor cost in the cost of production calculation, and he said “no, I don’t have any hired labor.”